-Each candle comprises two sections, the body and the shadow (commonly referred to as a wick.)
+Each candle comprises two sections, the body and the shadow (commonly called a wick.)

 The body is the solid part of the candle.
-The longer the body, the stronger the signal the candle is showing; a long green body equals strong buys, long red body equals strong sells.
+The longer the body, the stronger the signal the candle shows; a long green body equals strong buys, and a long red body equals strong sells.

-The shadow, or wick, is the thin line that sticks out of the top or bottom of the candle body.
+The shadow, or wick, is the thin line that sticks out of the top or bottom of the candle’s body.

 The wick represents either the highest or lowest price point the asset visited – the top wick would represent higher price levels, while a wick located below the candle body would represent lower price levels.

-There are also many vital parts making up the body, which depict the story they are telling depending on the candle’s color.
+Many vital parts also make up the body, which depicts the story they are telling depending on the candle’s color.